ChitambarLab/SignalingDimension.jl/docs/src/signaling_correlations.md

 The complete set of classical signaling correlations are denoted ``\mathcal{C}_d^{n \to n'}``.
 Any classical local signaling strategy ``\mathbf{P}`` satisfies ``\mathbf{P}\in\mathcal{C}_d^{n \to n'}\subset \mathcal{P}^{n \to n'}``.
 The set ``\mathcal{C}_d^{n \to n'}`` forms a convex polytope regarded as the *signaling polytope*.
-More details on the structure of the signaling polytope are found in the [Signaling Polytope - Overview](@ref) section.
+More details on the structure of the signaling polytope are found in the [Signaling Polytope: Overview](@ref) section.

-### Code Example of Classical Signaling without Shared Randomness
+### Code Example: Classical Signaling without Shared Randomness
 ```@example classical_channel_local_random
 using BellScenario